We can’t wait for ClohnArt to come to Richmond! Definitely make sure to stop by our gallery between 5pm and 9pm on Friday July 6th!

 After the almost-lunch-break, the letters need to be delivered.
 But we are way too old-fashioned and set in our ways to trust a government agency like the US Postal Service.
 Everything needs to be delivered by horse back.
 So, the interns are given a crusty old horse named WolfBlitzer (on loan, of course) and they set out for France, Wales, China, Turkey, and India, to deliver our precious monthly newsletter by hand.

-Anonymous asked: What does typical day at your office look like?
+Anonymous said: What does typical day at your office look like?

 Well, there’s really no such thing as a “typical” day in our office.
 There’s always some new project or idea we’re working on, which makes every week look pretty different from the next.